mothership-ec/cog/readme.md

 ## What global events does Cog fire?

 * `terminate` This is the very last thing that happens for any Cog request.
 Use this event for stopping debug timers; garbage collection; data logging; etc.

+## Running tests

+To execute all tests run `phpunit` in the root of the site.

+You can run tests for individual components by running `phpunit --testsuite <componentname>`

+e.g `phpunit --testsuite Routing` or `phpunit --testsuite Application`